nmaahcdigitalops/ox/sf/draft procurement/rfq.md

 Vendors shall electronically submit a two-volume written proposal, which shall be divided and marked as follows:

-Volume I - Technical Approach, Management Approach, and Past Experience Volume II - Price Proposal
+Volume I - Technical Approach, Management Approach, and Past Experience (20 single-sided pages maximum) Volume II - Price Proposal

 A Contractor who fails to submit a responsive proposal (Volumes I and II) at the time of proposal submission will be rejected from further consideration.